Best Business Valuation Software & Tools [2026]

 Limitations

-• No longer available to business owners directly
+• Not sold self-service to business owners (advisor-distributed)

 • Methodology details not publicly disclosed